TRICARE Covers Banked Donor Milk for Sick Infants

 A TRICARE-authorized provider must prescribe the banked donor milk.
 A new prescription is required every 30 days, and your baby’s doctor must actively manage your baby’s treatment with banked donor milk.
 You can only get up to 35 ounces per day, per baby.
 Coverage may be for up to 12 months of age, as long as it’s medically necessary.

-TRICARE has a maximum allowable chargeClick to closeThe maximum amount TRICARE pays for each procedure or service.
+TRICARE has a maximum allowable chargeThe maximum amount TRICARE pays for each procedure or service.
 This is tied by law to Medicare's allowable charges. to cover donor milk screening and processing charges.
 In some situations, you may be required to pay for the milk upfront and later submit a claim to TRICARE.

-Regional contractors are in the process implementing this new benefit and will begin accepting banked donor milk authorizations and claims by the end of May 2019.Learn more about TRICARE coverage for banked donor milk and associated costs.
+Regional contractors are in the process of implementing this new benefit and will begin accepting banked donor milk claims by the end of May 2019.Learn more about TRICARE coverage for banked donor milk and associated costs.